 - Getting About – improving access to transport to help people get out and about and reduce worries about isolation and accessing basic services and shops

-- Health and Community – improving access to services and support to help people be as healthy as possible
+- Wellbeing and Community Services – improving access to services and support to help people be as healthy as possible

 - Town Centre – taking action to make the town-centre more age-friendly, specifically by increasing seating areas and public toilets in parks and around the town centre, and encouraging local businesses to think about being more age friendly